It’s time for another post about your poop health folks! Who are we kidding here, I know my poop posts are your favorite bedtime reading material…

 Soluble and Insoluble Fiber: What’s the Diff?

 Soluble fiber dissolves in water, meaning that it does not retain its original form while passing through.
 This type of fiber forms a gel-like paste when it enters your system, which is why it “slows the roll” of your poop through your digestive tract.
 That’s why its best known for slowing digestion and keeping you feeling full.
 It might also help with regulating blood sugar levels and lowering LDL (bad) cholesterol.
-Types of foods that contain soluble fiber:
+Soluble fiber is thought to help people with both constipation and diarrhea.
+Most fiber supplements available contain some form of soluble fiber.

 Insoluble fiber is the “chimney sweeper” of fiber.
 It’s indigestible, meaning that your body cannot completely break it down and it retains most of its original form whilst journeying through your digestive system (think about when you eat corn and see it the next day in your toilette).
 This type of fiber helps bulk up your “goods” and speeds the rate at which food leaves your body as opposed to slowing it down.
-Foods that contain insoluble fiber:
+It also helps clean out all the built up gunk kicking it in your poop chute.

 Pretty cool huh?
 See, Fiber can be FUN.